-This course provides a study of algebraic concepts such as linear equations and inequalities in two variables, quadratic equations, systems of equations, radical and rational expressions and equations.
+This course provides a study of algebraic concepts such as laws of exponents, polynomial operations, factoring polynomials, radical and rational expressions and equations and quadratic equations.
 Functions and relations are introduced and graphed.
 This course does not apply toward the general core requirement for mathematics.
 Code B